FS20220 Digital Media & Everyday Experiences

 Learning Outcomes:

-Demonstrate a comprehension of key theories and concepts in the study of digital media.
+• Demonstrate an understanding of key theories and concepts in the study of digital media.

 Indicative Module Content: